haroldqjr/LuatraumaFix/README.md

   Press any key to close the window.
   The updater should launch automatically.

-Paste this, exactly as it is, into the launch options of Barotrauma in steam under Properties -> General to make sure the game can detect it
+Paste this, exactly as it is, into the launch options of Barotrauma in steam under Properties -> General to make sure the game can detect it:

 cmd /c "curl -L -o Luatrauma.AutoUpdater.win-x64.exe https://github.com/Luatrauma/Luatrauma.AutoUpdater/releases/download/latest/Luatrauma.AutoUpdater.win-x64.exe && start /b Luatrauma.AutoUpdater.win-x64.exe %COMMAND%"